This is why your hangovers get worse as you get older

 It's not in your head...

-When you were 19, the amount of drink you consumed the night before wouldn't affect you too much the next day, unless you went very hard on it.
+When you were 19, the amount of drink you consumed the night before probably wouldn't affect you too much the next day, unless you "go at it awful and very hard".

 While there may have been a brief period of nausea and a mild headache, it's nothing compared to what someone just a few years older will experience for consuming a fraction of the amount.